Denys Williams: Personal life

-Sir Denys was married to Carmel, Lady Williams and they were the parents of children Denise, Fiona, Shaun, Clare, Roslyn, and Simon, and five grandchildren.
+Sir Denys was married to Carmel, Lady Williams, and they were the parents of six children: Denise, Fiona, Shaun, Clare, Roslyn, and Simon, and five grandchildren.

-Sir Denys Ambrose Williams died on 7 August 2014 at his home in Rockley, Christ Church, Barbados.
-He was 84.
-His body was interred at the Coral Ridge Memorial Gardens, The Ridge, Christ Church, Barbados on Wednesday, 13 August 2014.
+Sir Denys Ambrose Williams died on 7 August 2014 at his home in Rockley, Christ Church, Barbados, at the age of 84.
+His body was interred at the Coral Ridge Memorial Gardens, The Ridge, Christ Church, Barbados, on Wednesday, 13 August 2014.